The Great Pagoda is currently closed for the winter season and will re-open on 05 April 2019.

 Before booking your Great Pagoda ticket, please note the following.

 *Any bag larger than the normal airline carry-on size (22cm x 35cm x 56cm).

-Designed in the 18th-century by English architect Sir William Chambers for the royal family.
-Chambers visited China twice and he was inspired by the buildings he saw.
-His designs for the Great Pagoda were influenced by prints he had seen there of the famous Porcelain Pagoda at Nanjing.
+The Great Pagoda was designed in the 18th century by English architect Sir William Chambers for the royal family.
+Chambers visited China twice and he was inspired by the buildings he saw; his designs for the Great Pagoda were influenced by prints he had seen there of the famous Porcelain Pagoda at Nanjing.

 Pagodas are revered in traditional Chinese culture as the repository of relics or sacred writings and as place for contemplation.
 The Kew Pagoda was inspired by the porcelain Pagoda at Nanjing — one of the wonders of the medieval world — and is not designed as a religious monument; rather it was intended to be a window for the British people into Chinese culture.

 None of the 80 dragons appear to have survived, beginning a 200 year hunt to rediscover and replace them.
-Historic Royal Palaces intends to restore the dragons to the Pagoda once more, as part of this major conservation project.Find out how we brought dragons back to Kew
+Historic Royal Palaces has restored the dragons to the Pagoda once more, as part of this major conservation project.Find out how we brought dragons back to Kew

 Designed with a contemporary twist, this silver necklace features a touch of rare welsh rose gold is is perfect for layering with your favourite pendants.